twentyZen/mautic-cronjobs/README.md

 * mail queuing is enabled, set COMMAND_QUEUE to false, if you send directly without queue
 * COMMAND_ORDER sets the order of execution of the commands

+## Useful settings ##
+For now please follow this thread: https://forum.mautic.org/t/a-small-guide-to-send-mails-using-doctrine-for-queue-in-mautic-5/33118/22
+If you send directly without queue (not recommended) be careful with the batch size.
+SMTP can only handle up to 10 per call, API differs between Mail Service Providers, e.g. 50 for Mailjet API v3.

 Have fun - hope it helps.

 Your Mautic Friends by twentyZEN GmbH